mindee/doctr/docs/source/using_doctr/using_models.rst

 *Disclaimer: both FUNSD subsets combined have 199 pages which might not be representative enough of the model capabilities*

 FPS (Frames per second) is computed after a warmup phase of 100 tensors (where the batch size is 1), by measuring the average number of processed tensors per second over 1000 samples.
-Those results were obtained on a `c5.x12large <https://aws.amazon.com/ec2/instance-types/c5/>`_ AWS instance (CPU Xeon Platinum 8275L).
+Those results were obtained on a `11th Gen Intel(R) Core(TM) i7-11800H @ 2.30GHz`.

 Detection predictors